-8.3.1.2 Discretionary Activities - allotment size and dimension used to mark stage 1 OLD stage 1 text that will be copied to show stage 2 changes
+8.3.1.2 Discretionary Activities - allotment size and dimension

 Any subdivision activity which does not comply with one or more of the standards at Rule 8.3.1.1 RD1 is a discretionary activity.
-Ir determining whether to grant or decline consent and impose conditions, the Council will consider the Matters of Discretion at 8.3.1.4 and any other relevant matter.
+In determining whether to grant or decline consent and impose conditions, the Council will consider the Matters of Discretion at 8.3.1.4 and any other relevant matter.